siliconjungle/crdt-experiments/README.md

 yarn start
 ```

-Then run the development server for next js.
+Then run the development server for next js from the root.

 ```bash
 yarn dev